I promise not to dive into my 2021 insurtech predictions but two things I am obsessed with currently are:

 If you’re not familiar with Bold Penguin their pitch is to simplify and speed up the process of obtaining small business insurance.
 Their digital exchange is used by insurance agents and brokers to match, quote and bind policies from a range of insurers.

-Both parties agree that retaining Bold Penguin’s autonomy is key to continued innovation and success all round.
+Both parties agree that retaining Bold Penguin’s autonomy is key to continued European innovation and success all round.
 For what it’s worth, I agree with that too.

 Another announcement I enjoyed earlier this week was Walmart is to launch a fintech startup with investment firm Ribbit Capital (Walmart will have majority ownership).

 Details on services or brand name are not currently available; reports showed that it will develop financial products for both Walmart employees AND customers.
 It also said it’s open to acquire or partner with other fintechs.

 A smart move, especially when you own such huge distribution.